Last updated on January 10th, 2021

 The GitHub page is also available for review.

-If you think we missed any of your favorite open source keyboard that deserves the mention, feel free to tell me about it in the comments below.
+If you think I missed any of your favorite open-source keyboards that deserves the mention, feel free to tell me about it in the comments below.